ravikantchauhan246/indi-swap/README.md

 # Building and Deploying a IndiSwap Exchange Clone for DeFi

-Enter the world of decentralized finance (DeFi) with our Uniswap Exchange clone, UniClone.
+Enter the world of decentralized finance (DeFi) with our IndiSwap.
 This project focuses on replicating the functionalities of the popular decentralized exchange Uniswap, providing users with a seamless and efficient platform for swapping tokens, providing liquidity, and earning fees.

-UniClone leverages smart contracts and blockchain technology to enable trustless and permissionless token swaps directly from users' wallets.
+IndiSwap leverages smart contracts and blockchain technology to enable trustless and permissionless token swaps directly from users' wallets.
 By replicating Uniswap's automated market maker (AMM) mechanism, our clone ensures liquidity for all listed tokens and allows users to trade without the need for traditional order books or centralized intermediaries.

 ## Technology used in the Application